What is a varicocele embolisation?

 Who has made the decision?

-The consultant in charge of your care and the radiologist carrying out the varicocele embolisation will have discussed the situation.
+The consultant in charge of your care and the radiologist carrying out the varicocele embolisation will have discussed your symptoms.
 They feel that this is the best treatment option.
 You will also have the opportunity for your opinion to be taken into account and if, after discussion with your doctors, you do not want the procedure carried out then you can decide against it.

 Who will be performing the varicocele embolisation?